 Risk of ruin is the mathematical probability that you'll lose your entire bankroll before doubling it.
 It's not about one bad bet.
 It's about the cumulative effect of variance over hundreds of bets, even when you have an edge.
+Every sports bettor who has ever gone broke, no matter how sharp their handicapping was, lost because they ignored this number or didn't know it existed.

 Understanding this number changes how you bet.
 A 55% winner betting 10% per game has about a 10% risk of ruin.
 That same 55% winner betting 2% per game has less than 1% risk of ruin.
 The math is brutal and it doesn't care how confident you feel.
+See our unit sizing guide to find the right percentage for you.

 Even if you're a profitable bettor long-term, short-term variance can destroy you if you're betting too much per game.
 Risk of ruin calculates the chance that a string of losses wipes you out before your edge can recover the bankroll.